DefectDojo/django-DefectDojo/README.md

 # Sponsors

-Interested in becoming and sponsor and having your logo displayed?
+Interested in becoming a sponsor and having your logo displayed?
 Please email greg.anderson@owasp.org

 # License